 - What is a risk assessment?

 - How do I carry out a health and safety risk assessment?

-- How do I deal with hazards I identify?
+- How do I deal with health and safety hazards I identify?

 - What are my responsibilities for employee welfare?

 - Do I have to provide my employees with health and safety training?

 - Do I need a health and safety poster?